Arctic policy of China

-The People's Republic of China (PRC) published its first official Arctic policy in a white paper released in 2018, though its involvement in the region began decades earlier.
-According to the paper, China’s objectives are "to understand, protect, develop and participate in the governance of the Arctic, so as to safeguard the common interests of all countries and the international community in the Arctic, and promote sustainable development of the Arctic."
+The People's Republic of China (PRC) published its first official Arctic policy in a white paper released in 2018 and declared itself a "near-Arctic state."
 Analysts have also noted the development of People's Liberation Army (PLA) capabilities that could extend to the Arctic.
+Termed the "Polar Silk Road" of the larger Belt and Road Initiative, China's arctic policy has been understood by analysts to encompass geostrategic and economic objectives, such as providing options to bypass the Strait of Malacca and the Suez Canal while accessing the Northeast Passage.

 History

-China’s links to the Arctic date back to the early 20th century.
+China's links to the Arctic date back to the early 20th century.
 In 1925, the Republic of China signed the Spitsbergen Treaty, granting access to commercial activity on Svalbard.
 However, for much of the 20th century, China showed limited interest in the region, focusing instead on Antarctica after the founding of the PRC in 1949.

 Scientific engagement grew from the late 1980s with the establishment of the Polar Research Institute of China in Shanghai and the launch of the Chinese Journal of Polar Research in 1988.
 The first expedition to the North Pole organized by Chinese scientists took place in 1995, and the first expedition organized by the Polar Research Institute of China took place in 1999.
 China has conducted Arctic expeditions annually since 2016.